Presenter in the auditorium at the Skin Bio Symposium 2024

 Faculty

-Alex tsoi Lam (Alex) C Tsoi, PhD
+portrait of Alex Tsoi Lam (Alex) C Tsoi, PhD

 Assistant Professor of Dermatology

-Assistant Professor of Computation Medicine and Bioinformatics
+Assistant Professor of Computational Medicine and Bioinformatics

 Research Assistant Professor, Mary H Weiser Food Allergy